baykalcem/baykal-media/_pages/pricing.md

 ### Booking Process

 1. [Contact me](/contact/) to discuss your photography needs
-2. Schedule a consultation (in-person or virtual)
-3. Reserve your date with a 25% non-refundable retainer
+2. Schedule and reserve your date with a 25% non-refundable retainer
-4. Complete a simple contract outlining our agreement
+3. Complete a simple contract outlining our agreement
-5. Enjoy your photography experience!
+4. Enjoy your photography experience!

 The remaining balance is due one week before your scheduled session.
-I accept credit cards, Venmo, PayPal, and bank transfers.
+I accept Venmo and Zelle.

 ### Questions?